louwrentius/fio-plot/bench_fio/README.md

  This benchmark script is provided alongside fio-plot.
 It automates the process of running multiple benchmarks with different parameters.
 For example, it allows you to gather data for different queue depths and/or number of simultaneous jobs.
 The benchmark script shows progress in real-time.

 #### Steady State
- It supports the [Fio "steady state"][fioss] feature, that stops a benchmark when the desired steady state is reached for a configure time duration.
+ It supports the [Fio "steady state"][fioss] feature, that stops a benchmark when the desired steady state is reached for a configured time duration.

  [fioss]: https://github.com/axboe/fio/blob/master/examples/steadystate.fio